By Mark E. Jones, M.S., ACSM-EP, TSAC-F and Daniel G. Graetzer, Ph.D., Faculty Member, School of Health Sciences | 06/01/2023

 More Americans are hiring a personal trainer to achieve their fitness goals because:

-Hiring a Personal Trainer
+Hiring a Personal Traine

 Individuals and groups of different fitness levels, ranging from “couch potatoes” who need to lose weight to competitive athletes, want to invest in personal training services for various reasons.
 Often, sedentary persons want a fitness professional to provide qualified advice on how best to most effectively enhance their lifestyle through regular exercises to fit their individual capabilities and personal fitness goals.